therickybobbeh/hasurra-apollo-explore/labs/phase-7-hasura-ddn/README.md

 - **DDN Engine** on port 3280
 - **OpenTelemetry Collector** for observability

-The engine will use the build artifacts we just created.
+The engine will use the build artifacts we created and connect to the connector on port 4313.

-### 5.3 Test the Local Endpoint
+### 5.4 Test the Local Endpoint

 In a new terminal: